Ranajoy01/Map_3_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_2/readme.md

 ## :trophy: Level Status:

 - All objectives completed.
-- I have learned about `.lib`, hierarchial vs flat synthesis , flop design, simulation, synthesis and some interseting optimization.
+- I have learned about BabySoC, its three components and the signal flow between different modules of SoC during instruction execution.
 - :white_check_mark: Map Completed.